CtrlK

 Suggestions

-Remove the empty Examples section placeholders and the Metadata/Tags sections which don't help Claude execute the skill
+Remove the empty Examples section and the Metadata section (version, tags, supported platforms) as these don't help Claude facilitate standups

 DimensionReasoningScore